HexagonMI-DE-StructureCoE/Mentat-Procedures/list_specification2/README.md

 # Mentat-Procedures list specification toolbar

-This is a sample plugin to create / duplicate list specification toolbar
+This is a sample plugin to create / duplicate *list specification toolbar*

-list specification toolbar is very useful and it could be duplicate in Mentat
+the toolbar list specification is often used in Mentat to select entities

-put it on the right
+this code duplicate the list specification toolbar so it can be duplicate for example in the right side of Mentat